Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 ## Introduction

 Vitis High-Level Synthesis (HLS) is a key part of the Vitis application acceleration development flow.
-The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of Xilinx devices.
+The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of AMD devices.
 Thus, it is the tool that compiles the hardware kernels for the Vitis tools by performing high-level synthesis.

 > **TIP:** Vitis HLS can also be used to generate Vivado IP from C/C++ code, but that flow is not the subject of this tutorial.
 Although similar, there are some significant differences between producing Vitis XO kernels and Vivado RTL IP.
 However, you can use this tutorial as a general introduction to the Vitis HLS tool.